keboola/connection-docs/templates/data-quality/data-quality.md

 **Important:** Add the DQ_RESULT_LOG table to output mappings of each transformation where you use the Data Quality Core shared code.

-You will also find a transformation named *Data Quality Core - ABORT/FAIL Example* which demonstrates how to use the FAIL level of tests to ABORT a transformation in case such a test fails.
-It also uses the write_always parameter of output mapping in order to write the output even on Transformation error.
+You will also find a transformation named *Data Quality Core - ABORT/FAIL Example*, which demonstrates how to use the FAIL level of tests to ABORT a transformation in case such a test fails.
+It also uses the write_always parameter of output mapping in order to write the output even on transformation error.

 {: .image-popup}
 ![Data Quality Core Full Example](/templates/data-quality/dq-core-abort-example.png)